 On one side was Satan, his demons, and his earthly followers who persistently disbelieved God, ignored his law, discounted his holiness, and spurned his common grace.
 They were Satan’s seed — children of the devil, and they included Cain, Lamech, and their descendants.
 And what was it that characterized this line?
 According to the early chapters of Genesis, they were were vile thugs who wrote songs lauding their sin, covetousness, polygamy, hatred, and ruthless vengeance.

-On the other side was found God, his faithful angels, and certain children of Adam and Eve who repented and rightly responded to his gracious love.
-And what was it that characterized this redeemed faction?
+On the other side was God, his faithful angels, and certain revived and repenting children of Adam and Eve.
+And what characterized this line?
 Moses writes:

 … At that time people began to call upon the name of the Lord.
 (Genesis 4:26)

-Supplication was highlighted.
-The holy seed walked with God.
+The redeemed seed — they walked and talked with God.
 They were men and women of prayer.
-They called upon the Lord.
+This was their chief defining characteristic.

 Therefore, we ask Jesus to “teach us to pray.”
 We ask him to incite within us a greater passion to converse with him.

 And we find ourselves enjoying prayer more in our prayer closets with the Word of God opened before us.

 And we find ourselves walking with Jesus along the way and throughout the day.
 More and more we enjoy our spontaneous utterances with him.
 It is proper worship and great fun to pray when we rise, pray when we retire, and pray without ceasing.

 And we find ourselves enjoying prayer before our meals.
 These are opportunities to give God thanks for food and anything else that comes to mind.

 And we find ourselves enjoying family prayer in the morning or evening.